 The Thai dessert sticky mango rice is another favourite of ours.
 There is mango, jaggery, coconut milk and rice, making it all such a perfect combination.
 Lotus Blossom in Anjuna makes a mean one in Goa.

 Alcoholic Ice Creams

 Take alcohol, take ice creams and mix them up and you have my perfect cocktail.
 Looks like The Icecreamist had the same idea.
 What we got were delicious flavours like his strawberry, basil and vodka sorbet or the whiskey and brandy-flavoured ice creams.
-Already launched in Goa, we got to try them at his workshop in Assagaon and you will find them soon in Goa’s popular restaurants.
+Already launched in Goa, we got to try them at his workshop in Assagaon and you will find them in Goa’s popular restaurants like Cantare.